Leave No Trace (film): Critical response

 Manohla Dargis of The New York Times wrote: "In its best moments, Leave No Trace invites you to simply be with its characters, to see and experience the world as they do.
 Empathy, the movie reminds you, is something that is too little asked of you either in life or in art.
 Both Mr. Foster’s and Ms. Harcourt McKenzie’s sensitive, tightly checked performances are critical in this regard."
 Kenneth Turan of the Los Angeles Times called it "Fiercely involving in a way we're not used to, made with sensitivity and honesty by director/co-writer Debra Granik, it tells its emotional story of a father and daughter living dangerously off the grid in a way that is unnerving and uncompromising yet completely satisfying."

 The Guardian critic Peter Bradshaw praised the movie as being a deeply intelligent story of love and survival in the wild, and gave it a perfect score of 5 out of 5.
-Mark Kermode named Leave No Trace his favourite film of 2018.
+Mark Kermode and former US President Barack Obama named Leave No Trace their favorite film of 2018.

 Peter Debruge of Variety gave the film a mixed review: "There's a listless, almost meandering nature to the story.
 The film's conflict is clear – this is no way to raise a child, and allowed to continue in this fashion, Will risks both his life and Tom's – and yet there’s no sense of where the script is headed, and no urgency to its resolution."